FenderStrat85/CRUK-react-exercise/README.md

 An error message below the field should read “Year must not be in the future.” if the user enters a year after the current year.

 ### Submit button
-Submit button should change to a disabled state and label should read “Submitting…” when user clicks the submit button and return to enabled / “Submit” when the API responds.
+Submit button should change to a disabled state and label should read “Submitting…” when user clicks the submit button to submit the form.
+The button should return to and enabled state with label “Submit” when the API responds.
-Form behaviour

 ## Tests
 Ensure your application has adequate test coverage.